NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 ## Setting Shop Information
 ### Operation check(2)Register Member Information and Diplay Shop Information

-* After the registration of user information (only appreares at first time) is completed, the top screen of the App to be displayed.
+* After the registration of user information (only appears at first time) is completed, the top screen of the App to be displayed.
 (The top screen will be directly displayed from the 2nd log in.)
 * "icon image", "Shop Name" and "Category" to be displayed on the top screen.
 * Select 1 Shop and tap it.
  * Access to the image registered in mBaaS, and the Shop page (Image) appears.